STSM Reports

 The STSM can be found here.

-Presentation can be found here
+STSM report can be found here.

 • Through this STSM, the new role of hydropower within the power sector is evaluated, highlighting the hydropower importance in achieving the CET goals.
 Comparison between the shares of hydropower and renewable sources in total electricity generation in Europe a time frame of two decades is conducted in order to obtain a clear picture of the current hydropower status in Europe.
 The comparative analysis contributes to specifying the position of hydropower among the other renewable energy sources in Europe.
 The analysis is based on regional division (Eastern, Northern, Western and Southern Europe) to find influential parameters (such as national policies and landscape type) on hydropower expansion according to the regions.
 Landscape type/specific characteristics of the respective European region are related to the hydropower development so far and the remaining technically feasible hydropower potential.